SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/03-moving-data.md

 ## How much quota do I have left on my home directory?

-Login to a head node (e.g. `sunbird.swansea.ac.uk` or `hawklogin.cf.ac.uk`) and run the ```myquota``` command.
+Login to the cluster (e.g. `bert.ibers.aber.ac.uk`) and run the ```quota``` command.
 This will tell you how much space is left in your home directory.

 ~~~
-$ myquota
+$ quota
 ~~~
 {: .bash}

 ~~~
-HOME DIRECTORY a.cos
-     Filesystem    used   quota   limit   grace   files   quota   limit   grace
-    /lustrehome   48.4G    100G    110G       -  206182  220000  230000       -

-SCRATCH DIRECTORY a.cos
-     Filesystem    used   quota   limit   grace   files   quota   limit   grace
-       /scratch  63.29G  19.56T  20.06T       -  313075  9851800 10101800       -
+Quotas aren't currently working, don't abuse this!
 ~~~
 {: .output}